atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 #
 tiight of her life. — “I cannot think
 *
-“how you came to chuse an apartment “fb very high from the street.”
+“how you came to chuse an apartment “fb very high from the street."
 I
 'i
-“I did not choose it myfeff, my Lady, ”
+“I did not choose it myfeff, my Lady, "
 I • -
-'replied Mrs. Selby; “but I was told — ”
+'replied Mrs. Selby; “but I was told — "
 I giving Mrs. Jefferlbn a reproachsul cast I of her eye, “tltat there was no other.
-I ‘f to be got.”
+I ‘f to be got."
 i'
 wi
-, “Oh!! — you are mightily mistaken, ”
+, “Oh!! — you are mightily mistaken, "
 I answered, her Ladyship: “you have j“ “vastly invpofed upon : nobody,
 ! ‘‘ of any kind of fashion, would think
 I of receiving company upon a second
 » * ^ ^.
-“floor: it is excessively low and pie beiat) indeed.”
+“floor: it is excessively low and pie beiat) indeed."
 LI
 3
 » *